Reporting and Communicating Emergencies

 Primary Communication: If the president declares a campus state of emergency, communication* to the campus community will occur in the following ways, initiated simultaneously by those designated below.

-1. Email to all users – sent by the president or by the VPFA if the president is unavailable
+- Email to all users – sent by the president or by the VHRRM if the president is unavailable

-3. Website message on the home page – posted by director of web site communications
+- Website message on the home page – posted by Director of Website Communications

-5. Optional Emergency Alert System - create a free account by clicking HERE.
+- Optional Emergency Alert System - create a free account to the E2 Campus Alert System

 * The content of this message will be determined by the president in consultation with Campus Safety.
 The president will have several, pre-crafted messages on hand to consider in the determination of an appropriate emergency message.
-Once notified, the VPIACR and EDMC will assist with the creation of subsequent messages.
+Once notified, the Vice President for Institutional Advancement and University Relations (VPIAUR) and Executive Director Marketing and Communications (EDMC) will assist with the creation of subsequent messages.

 Secondary Communication: The president and members of the president’s staff will inform other important constituencies about the emergency via telephone, email or other methods, as necessary.
 These groups include the leadership of the Sisters of St. Francis of Philadelphia, neighbors who live near or adjacent to the campus, and the Board of Trustees.